xsolla/xsolla-launcher-build/README.md

 custom_launcher_version | Сustom Launcher version.
 hide_news_page | Whether to hide the **News** page in Launcher.
 Can be 'true' or 'false'.
 By default, the parameter is  'false', and the **News** page is not hidden. hide_game_banners | Whether to hide banners on the **Game** screen.
 Can be 'true' or 'false'.
-By default, the parameter is 'false' and the banners are not hidden.
+By default, the parameter is 'false' and the banners are not hidden. multiple_instances_game_on_same_account_enabled | Whether to allow users to simultaneously launch the game on different devices using one account.
+Can be ‘true’ and ‘false’.
+Default is ‘false’.

 <details><summary>Example</summary>